blenderous/blenderous.github.io/cv.md

 - Learning to make `CSS` more maintainable and well organized using naming conventions and custom libraries for the commonly used `CSS` utilities

 ### Javascript *(level: medium)*
-- Created a todo app using `ReactJS` and `Redux` [https://codesandbox.io/s/fervent-hugle-38l4d](https://codesandbox.io/s/fervent-hugle-38l4d)
-- Created a simple form with validation using `ReactJS` and `Formik`: [https://blenderous.github.io/form-with-validation/](https://blenderous.github.io/form-with-validation/).
-- Created a tic-tac-toe game using `React hooks` [https://codesandbox.io/s/distracted-rain-cqw5z](https://codesandbox.io/s/distracted-rain-cqw5z).
+- Created single page applications using `React JS`
 - Completed the lesson on `React` and `Redux` from freeCodeCamp.
 - Learning to use ES6 and Babel.
 - Previously used `Angular js` version 1 to make DOM manipulations, interactive elements and have modular front end code (now using `ReactJS` to achieve the same)